 In a perfect world, putting your house up for sale and selling it would be as easy as a smile and a handshake.
-Until then, it takes careful planning, an understanding of the process, and a lot of patience with paperwork.
+Until then, it will take a lot of careful planning, understanding of the process, and a lot of patience with the paperwork.

 Here are the fundamental legal, business, and financial steps you need to know about the process involved to help your home-selling more smoothly.